dineshsutharxii/dineshsutharxii/README.md

 - 🔭 I’m currently working as **Senior Software Engineer**

-- 🌱 I’m currently working on **Python, Selenium with Python, request, git, Github, Github Actions and postman**
+- 🌱 Currently working on **Python, Selenium with Python, AWS, request, git, Github, Github Actions and postman**

-- 💬 Ask me about **Python, Devops, Selenium, requests, Postman**
+- 💬 Ask me about **Python, Devops, AWS, Selenium, requests, Postman**

 - 📫 How to reach/Hire me **dineshsutharxii@gmail.com** or https://linkedin.com/in/dineshsutharxii